snoyberg/yesoddocs/hamlet/monad.markdown

 There are three type variables: url, m and a. a is simply the contained value, like in any monad.
 Since Hamlet is a monad transformer, m is the inner monad.
 This will usually be IO.

-url has to do with type-safe URLs.
+<p id="type-safe-urls">url has to do with type-safe URLs.
 We want to take advantage of the type system of Haskell to ensure we generate only valid URLs, so we create a datatype to represent all possible URLs for an application.
-That way, any value of type url is *guaranteed* to correlate to a valid URL.
+That way, any value of type url is *guaranteed* to correlate to a valid URL.</p>

 Which brings us nicely to the first argument: we can't print out arbitrary data types to HTML documents; we need a String.
 The first argument (url -> String) provides this conversion.